mrporterphysics/mrporterphysics.github.io/Presentations/APETM/talks/APEnergy2026.md

 # Conservation of Cake 🍰 <!--fit--->

-## For Fiona's Birthday (Sat) we are cutting an imaginary birthday cake into 21 pieces
+## For Ryan's Birthday we are cutting an imaginary birthday cake into 21 pieces

 What changes?
 What remains constant?